Norway Maple

 Economic Importance

-Widely used in the horticultural trade for urban trees, it poses problems for sidewalks and walkways.
-The deep shade it casts causes problems growing anything beneath the drip line of the canopy 1,2.
+Widely used in the horticultural trade for urban trees, it poses problems for sidewalks and walkways 9.
+There are numerous cultivars selected for variations in size, leaf color, and hardiness 10.
+The deep shade it casts causes inhibits growth of anything beneath the drip line of the canopy 1,2.
 The wood is used in furniture, flooring and musical instruments 6.

 Threats